 Balancing delay, transmission rate, and reliability in data transmission—three UIC professors receive over $1M NSF grant to benchmark tradeoffs

-Balancing Delay, Transmission Rate, And Reliability in Data Transmission—Three UIC Professors Receive over $1M NSF Grant to Benchmark Tradeoffs
+Balancing Delay, Transmission Rate, And Reliability in Data Transmission—Three UIC Professors Receive over $1M NSF Grant to Benchmark Tradeoffs Heading link

-Three faculty members in University of Illinois at Chicago’s Electrical and Computer Engineering Department have received a four-year, $1.2 million grant from the National Science Foundation to determine the fundamental tradeoff between delay, transmission rate, and reliability for data transmission in wireless cellular networks.
+Three faculty members in University of Illinois Chicago’s Electrical and Computer Engineering Department have received a four-year, $1.2 million grant from the National Science Foundation to determine the fundamental tradeoff between delay, transmission rate, and reliability for data transmission in wireless cellular networks.
 The grant has both an information theory and a communication theory component.

 How information is stored and transmitted across wireless networks, and how quickly the transmission of that information occurs, must be prioritized different technologies come online in ever-increasing numbers.
 If bandwidth is in short supply, who gets what is available, and with what consequences?
 A delay with a self-driving car can be catastrophic; a delay in downloading a cat video from YouTube may be frustrating, but it’s tolerable.

 Natasha Devroye, associate professor and director of undergraduate studies, Besma Smida, associate professor, and Daniela Tuninetti, professor and interim department head, are co-principal investigators on the project, “CIF: Medium: Delay, reliability, rate tradeoffs in broadcast channels.”

 They are members of the Networks Information Communications and Engineering Systems (NICEST) Laboratory, which focuses on information and data processing, networking, communication and storage over networks.